COLLEGE SCHOLARSHIP RECIPIENTS

-Five students were selected to receive roughly $75,000 in renewable scholarships, that will total nearly $300,000 over four years.
-Using an evaluation tool to assess merit, the Advisory Board evaluated academics, character and community service.
-A Trustee Interview Committee interviewed twelve semifinalists.
+Seven students were selected to receive roughly $133,000 in renewable scholarships, that will total nearly $550,000 over four years.
+The Advisory Board evaluated 38 applications using an evaluation tool to assess academics, character and community service.
+An Interview Committee comprised of Trustees and Advisory Board members interviewed fourteen semifinalists.
 The semifinalists then reported their admission and financial aid information to MVYouth.
-From the cost of attendance at their chosen schools, MVYouth subtracted the estimated family contribution and any institutional grants and scholarships the students were offered.
-Each of the semifinalists' funding gaps were then calculated, and need was ultimately used to determine the recipients.
+From the cost of attendance at their chosen schools, MVYouth subtracted the estimated family contribution and any institutional grants or scholarships the students were offered.
+Each of the semifinalists' funding gaps were calculated and seven award recipients were selected.

-After careful evaluation and recommendation from the Advisory Board, the Board of Trustees unanimously voted to award Martha's Vineyard Community Services and Martha's Vineyard Little League with $800,000 in funding to support their excellent work for Island children, teens and young adults.
+After careful evaluation and recommendation from the Advisory Board, the Board of Trustees unanimously voted to award the Boys & Girls Club, Skate Park Association and Chamber Music Society with $511,000 in funding to support their excellent work for Island children, teens and young adults.
 Synopses and images below outline their award-winning proposals.